-Researching the culture of the place you’re going and the weather are utmost important.
-Nothing messes up your trip realizing that your clothes aren’t favourable to the climate there but don’t overthing it and don’t overpack.
-It’s not like you have to carry a tactical vest or some tactical gear along, (just saying 🙂)!
+Researching the culture of the place you’re going and the weather are of utmost importance.
+Nothing messes up your trip realizing that your clothes aren’t favorable to the climate there but don’t overthink it and don’t overpack.

 What are some of the most common travel packing mistakes you did in the past?
 Did you find yourself doing some of the things on our list during your trips?
 Let us know in the comments!